Welcome to Elton University! Enroll today for a trial month.

 Learn more about Admissions & Aid

-Is Elton College a non-profit?
+Is Elton University a non-profit?

 Yes.
-Elton College is a 501(c)3 non-profit.
+Elton University is a 501(c)3 non-profit.
 Many colleges claim to be "non-profit" while maintaining close, working relationships with for-profit consulting and management companies or earn enromous profits by investing their endowments in the stock market.
 Elton does not.
 We have no close relationship with any for-profit entity and we do not have an endowment that operates as a hedgefund.
 At present we are funded entirely by donations and the tuition of our students.

 Learn more about Academics